WaspPoison/WaspPoised/ReadMe.txt

 System Properties will display Microsoft Windows 2000 5.00.2195 <servicepack#> DO NOT USE ON ANY OTHER WINDOWS VERSION EXCEPT XP

+-If using bootskin or are prone to ntoskrnl bsod errors and don't want to deal with that again, don't copy ntoskrnl.exe and ntoskrnlpa.exe.
+They do work for me, but I understand the fear because of how easily to ntoskrnl.exe files in Windows trip a BSOD for seemingly no reason.
+Just my warning that these two files are the only files included that COULD brick your system, but if you skip them I'd say you should have a 100% success rate with installing the .cpls and everything else, you can save patching ntoskrnl for later.
+Optimally you should open your native ntoskrnl in resource hacker and replace the bitmaps, you can simply follow my ntoskrnl bitmap layout.
+Just extract a .res file from the included ntoskrnl and replace the ones in yours (in safe mode)

 Using Win2K CPL Port WinXP v1.exe install:
 -Run Win2K CPL Port WinXP v1.exe, select your Windows XP c:/windows/, open newfound windows folder in c:\windows\windows\ -keep one explorer window at c:\windows\windows open, and another window at c:\windows\